Stimpy's Fan Club: Production

 The episode was envisioned as part of the second season, that had been ordered in November 1991.
 The script had been written by series creator John Kricfalusi and his then-girlfriend Elinor Blake.
 Production had started at Spümcø in 1992, but little in the way of drawing for the episode had been completed by the time Spümcø lost the contract on September 21, 1992.
 In one of his last performances as Ren, Kricfalusi recorded the dialogue for the episode, as voice acting had been completed shortly before he was fired.
 Games Animation took over production of the episode: Peter Avanzino, one of the few new hires at Spümcø during the second season who migrated to Games Animation, served as director and storyboard artist for the episode.
 He salvaged what Kricfalusi had left behind and rebuilt it into what Kricfalusi had envisioned as closely as possible, to the point he was honored as the sole director of the episode.
 Animation was done at Rough Draft Korea in Seoul, where Avanzino would be closely acquainted and take up employment for a majority of his career years later.

+Censorship

+The episode was banned in the United Kingdom for the amount of violence in it.
+This includes a scene where Ren goes on a psychopathic rampage in an attempt to murder Stimpy in his sleep.
+The episode "Out West" was also banned for similar reasons where characters were hung in the gallows for comedic effect.

 Reception

 American journalist Thad Komorowski gave the episode four out of five stars.
 He praised Kricfalusi's voice acting in "Stimpy's Fan Club" as his "last masterwork for the series", stating that Kricfalusi's voice acting "does the heaviest lifting" of the episode.
 While he believed Avanzino was not capable of bringing the episode's dramatic moments to its fullest potential, he nevertheless considered it to be a good episode.
-The episode was banned in the United Kingdom for the amount of violence in it along with the scene where Ren attempts to murder Stimpy; the episode "Out West" was banned for similar reasons where characters hang each other to death in humorous fashion.